Kleiner partner sues firm for discrimination

 May 22 (Reuters) - Kleiner Perkins Caufield & Byers partner Ellen Pao is suing the venture capital firm for sexual harassment and discrimination, according to a lawsuit filed earlier this month in California Superior Court.

 Pao, who joined the firm in 2005, alleges that former Kleiner partner Ajit Nazre made sexual advances to her and worked to harm her career once she rebuffed him.
 Nazre didn't return a call requesting comment.

 She also alleges that the firm engaged in systematic discrimination against women, for example, allowing female junior partners fewer board seats and investment sponsorships compared to male junior partners, and allocating women a smaller percentage of profits.

 "The firm regrets that the situation is being litigated publicly and had hoped the two parties could have reached resolution, particularly given Pao's seven-year history with the firm," said Kleiner spokeswoman Christina Lee.

-TechCrunch, a blog, first reported the lawsuit.
+TechCrunch first reported the lawsuit.

 Venture capital is a clubby, male-dominated world, but sexual harassment lawsuits are rare.

 Pao said when she complained to senior partners about the inappropriate behavior, including Nazre's failure to include her in meetings and on email chains, they reacted in a way she found unsatisfactory.
 For example, managing partner Ray Lane suggested she marry Nazre; the firm also asked her to move to the China office.